yaroslavmar/15D012-Advanced-Computational-Methods/PS1/README.md

-## Arguments for dataGen function:
+## Arguments for genData function:

 - obs0: number of observation of group 0
 - obs1: number of observation of group 1